Frequently Asked Questions

 Q13: Is it expensive to live and travel in an RV?

 It totally depends on how you do it!
 We do monitor our expenses on the road, just as we did in our stick and brick.
 We created a pretty detailed RV lifestyle budget as part of our prep and planning and our monthly living expenses come in pretty close to what they were before – all while traveling the country!
-We shared a year of RV expenses in a recent blog post and infographic.
+Though this can vary from year to year depending on RV repairs and maintenance and where we travel.
+We shared a year of RV expenses in this blog post and infographic to give you a rough idea of what is possible.
+But really, you can spend almost as much or as little as you wish.

 Q14: What car do you tow and why?